 - Loose fascia, coping or perimeter edge material

-If tree branches are overhanging your home, cut them back.
+If tree branches are overhanging your home, cut them back with a chainsaw or tree trimmer.
 This will reduce the chance of damage to the roof during high winds, but it will also discourage the growth of mold and moss.
 That’s because mold and moss love shady moist areas.
 By cutting back overgrowth, you’re allowing the sun to get at the roof and dry it completely after rain storms.
 Another benefit of trimming back branches is that this deters critters like squirrels from getting onto your roof and nesting under the eaves or in the attic.
 Nests in downspouts and in chimneys can cause a lot of headaches later on.

 Contact Ferris Roofing in Dallas